thinkitmedia/fitgrowth-ai/README.md

 * Structured Prompting
 * Automated Evaluations (Evals)

+FitGrowth AI uses a custom system prompt, a file-based marketing knowledge base, and an automated evaluation framework to generate and test business growth recommendations for fitness businesses.

 ## Problem

 Fitness business owners often receive generic marketing advice that is not tailored to their business, location, budget, or growth goals.